-- 3. In accordance with the terms of the agreement dated 18-12-2012, the sale consideration of Rs.
-60,00,000/- for the sale of the rights of the complainant in the property as co-owner, was adjusted towards the consideration of the new apartment.
+3. In accordance with the terms of the agreement dated 28-12-2012 sale consideration of the new apartment is Rs.
+60,00,000/- .
+Consideration for the sale of the rights of the complainant in the property as co-owner, was adjusted towards the consideration of the new apartment.
 Accordingly payment ofRs.
-60,00,000/- was acknowledged vide receipt No.1402 dated 18-12-2012.
-Receipt evidencing payment of the said amount, totalling Rs.60,00,000/-(Rupees Sixty Lakhs) is produced along with the complaint. - 4.
-The opposite party had promised to hand over possession of the fully constructed apartment to the complainant on or before December 2014.
+60,00,000/- was acknowledged vide receipt No.1423 dated 28-12-2012 .
+Receipt evidencing payment of the said amount, totalling Rs.60,00,000/-(Rupees Sixty Lakhs) is produced along with the complaint.
+Subsequently they paid an amount ofRs.
+15,00,000/- vide receipt no. 2363 dated 16-02-2015 for an additional area of 122 sq. ft, making the total area to 1622 sq.ft.
+Copy of the said receipt, email dated 16-02-2015 and the bank statement are also produced by the complainant.

+- 4. The opposite party had promised to hand over possession of the fully constructed apartment to the complainant on or before December 2014.
 But they have not made any progress in the construction, so far.
 Moreover, they have fraudulently alienated the properties to strangers.
-Though the complainant has requested the opposite parties to settle her claim, they have not cared to do so.

-- 5. As there was violation in the terms of the agreement, the complainants approached the opposite parties on many occasions and demanded return of the amount paid by her, together with compensation for the loss and mental agony suffered by him.
-The complainant has every right to recover the amount of Rs.60,00,000/-(Rupees Sixty Lakhs) from the opposite parties with interest from 18-12-2012 together with compensation for the loss and mental agony caused to her.
-According to the complainant, she is a consumer under the Act.
+Though the complainant has requested the opposite parties to settle their claim, they have not cared to do so. - 5.
+As there was violation in the terms of the agreement, the complainants approached the opposite parties on many occasions and demanded return of the amount paid by him, together with compensation for the loss and mental agony suffered by him.
+The complainant has every right to recover the amount of Rs.75,00,000/-(Rupees Seventy Five Lakhs) from the opposite parties with interest from 28-12-2012 together with compensation for the loss and mental agony caused to him.
+According to the complainant, he is a consumer under the Act.
 There is deficiency in service and unfair trade practice on the part of the opposite parties, who are the service providers. - 6.
 The complaint was admitted and notice was issued to the opposite parties by this Commission.
 On receipt of notice the opposite parties entered appearance through counsel and contested the complaint.
 According to the common written version filed by the opposite parties, the complaint itself was not maintainable.
 According to them, the dispute falls outside the jurisdiction and powers of the Redressal Authorities constituted under the Act.
 The dispute in this case comes within the scope of the Real Estate (Regulation and Development) Act 2016, a specific enactment made for the purpose of resolving the disputes between a builder and an allottee.
 The Real Estate Regulatory Authority (RERA for short) is specially constituted to look into the complaints as in the present case.
 Section 79 of the said Act specifically bars the jurisdiction of all other Courts and Tribunals over matters that come within the adjudicatory powers of the Regulatory Authority or its Appellate Tribunal.
 Therefore, it is submitted that this Commission has no jurisdiction to entertain this complaint.